SUPINKIM/SUPINKIM/README.md

 - 👋  Hi, I’m @SUPINKIM
-- 👀  I love to start new Project & study algorithm!
+- 👀  I love to start new Project and study algorithm!
 - 💻  I love coding!